gbeitakiser/unit-4-game/README.md

 -Variables-

--var with computer guess value inside
+-var with computer guess value inside-
--One var for each crystal output for the given game -var for number of winds
+-One var for each crystal output for the given game- -var for number of wins-
--var for number of losses
+-var for number of losses-
--var for total score
+-var for total score-

--var to that plugs into HTML class/id to write value of computer guess -var to that plugs into HTML class/id to write value of wins -var to that plugs into HTML class/id to write value of losses -var to that plugs into HTML class/id to write value of sum of crystal clicks
+-var to that plugs into HTML class/id to write value of computer guess- -var to that plugs into HTML class/id to write value of wins- -var to that plugs into HTML class/id to write value of losses- -var to that plugs into HTML class/id to write value of sum of crystal clicks-

 -Functions-

--Function that loads jQuery after HTML loads
+-Function that loads jQuery after HTML loads-
     -Function that starts the game.
 Sets everything to zero and initializes two below functions to get new random numbers.
-        -Function that comes up with a random number between 19-120 and inputs that as the computer guess and runs upon game start
+        -Function that comes up with a random number between 19-120 and inputs that as the computer guess and runs upon game start-
-        -Function that spits out four random and unique nubmers between 1-12 to use as a value for each of the four crystals and runs upon game start
+        -Function that spits out four random and unique nubmers between 1-12 to use as a value for each of the four crystals and runs upon game start-
 -Function that takes in clicks and initiates chain of activity.
-Can I use only one of these functions or should I make multiple versions so that I can assign to a certain crystal?
+Can I use only one of these functions or should I make multiple versions so that I can assign to a certain crystal?-

 -If/Else Statements-